TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 - View a detailed error message
 - Change the status to process the message again
 - View file processing statistics (processing duration, time, number of lines)
 - View the processing attempt counter.
-It allows to implement scenarios like trying to process messages with "Error" status several times.
+It allows implementing scenarios like trying to process messages with "Error" status several times.

 ### Load incoming messages operation